peterpeterparker/tsdoc-markdown/README.md

 Specifying another output file is also supported with the parameter `--dest`.

-Note that using above script is optional.
+Using above script is of course optional.
 You can also develop your own JavaScript script and use one of the following functions.

 <!-- TSDOC_START -->